orefalo/murex-docs/README.md

 - adding ``` on code blocks whenever possible
 - `<stdin>` can be a issue, they should be wrapped in ```
 - remove toc from page, vuepress does a good job at generating them
+- using absolute path is much easier and will resist content relocation